juicysteak7/ProgrammingBoardGamesInRust/README.md

 It might be a project I return to.

-If I do return to it, I would implement a tanspoition table so the program can store a look up positions it has visited.
+If I do return to it, I would implement a tansposition table so the program can store a look up positions it has visited.

 I might then write that transposition table to a file to ingest when the program starts again so it can save positions between invokations.